EngineCreep/enginecreep/ROADMAP.md

 ## 📈 Current Progress

-- ✅ 22 engines researched from zero and reviewed by hand
+- ✅ 29 engines researched from zero and reviewed by hand
-- 🚗 14 BMW engine families, each in a specific car
+- 🚗 17 BMW engine families, each in a specific car
-- 📚 1,419 sources behind 168 confirmed issues
+- 📚 2,180 sources behind 278 confirmed issues
 - 📊 Evidence-based reliability scoring, calibrated against reference engines
 - ⚠️ Confirmed-issue database with known failure types
 - 💰 Typical repair price range for every failure type
 - 📋 Buying advice and a buying checklist for every engine
-- 🔍 Engine comparison and curated lists
+- 🔍 Search by engine code, engine comparison and curated lists
+- 🧾 Repair bills and fuel figures shared by owners
 - 📖 Public methodology
 - 🌍 Available in English and German